 Bmn is the peak value of the nth harmonic flux density

 Winding Factor for nth Harmonic

-Where Kcn and Kdn is the coil span factor and distribution factor for the nth harmonic.
+Where Kcn and Kdn are the coil span factor and distribution factor for the nth harmonic.

-In addition, to the fundamental flux, the induced voltage in a winding will contain harmonics because of non-sinusoidal space flux density distribution.
+In addition, to the fundamental flux, the induced voltage in a winding will contain harmonics because of the non-sinusoidal space flux density distribution.
 Since the positive and the negative halves of the flux density wave are identical, only odd harmonics can be present, and even harmonics are absent.
-Therefore, phase voltage may contain third, fifth, seventh and higher order harmonics.
+Therefore, phase voltage may contain third, fifth, seventh, and higher-order harmonics.

-Mainly the three phase alternators are star connected.
-The third order harmonic voltages of all the phases are equal in phase and magnitude.
-The phase of the star connected machine is such that the voltage across any two lines is the phasor difference in the voltages of the corresponding phases.
-Hence, the third harmonic or multiple of the third harmonic are absent in the line voltage of star connected synchronous machine.
+Mainly the three-phase alternators are star-connected.
+The third-order harmonic voltages of all the phases are equal in-phase and magnitude.
+The phase of the star-connected machine is such that the voltage across any two lines is the phasor difference in the voltages of the corresponding phases.
+Hence, the third harmonic or multiple of the third harmonic are absent in the line voltage of the star-connected synchronous machine.

-Since the strength of the harmonic components of voltage decreases with the increasing frequency, only fifth and seventh harmonic are important.
+Since the strength of the harmonic components of voltage decreases with the increasing frequency, only fifth and seventh harmonics are important.
 These are known as Belt Harmonics.

 Where, subscripts 1, 5, 7, 11 ….. denotes fundamental fifth, seventh, eleventh harmonics respectively.